Basic scatterplot

-This post provides reproducible code and explanation for the most basic scatterplot you can build with R and ggplot2.
+This post provides reproducible code and explanation for the most basic scatterplot you can build with ggplot2.

 A scatterplot displays the values of two variables along two axes.
 It shows the relationship between them, eventually revealing a correlation.